FLAIR-THU/VFLAIR-LLM/src/configs/README_LLM.md

 <img src="../../usage_guidance/figures/model_partition.png" width="30%">
 </div>

-- **Four Model Architects and corresponding task types**: Currently VFLAIR supported the following model architect.
+- **Three Model Architects and corresponding task types**: Currently VFLAIR supported the following model architect.
 Each model architect can be used in its corresponding downstream tasks and datasets.
   - **CLS models** output probability vectors for the classification, which is used in normal Classification tasks.
 When the number of classes is reduced to 1, the model only output a single value which can be used in Regression tasks.
   - **TQA model**s output the starting and ending positions of the answer texts, which can be used in Text-span based Question Answering datasets like SQuAD.
 (Note that different from Generation-based QA tasks, TQA provides a piece of text for the model to find the answer in while GQA is a proper generation task)
   - **CLM models** output a word vector representing the probability of each token in the next position, which can be used in Next Token Prediction tasks like Lambada.
-When the model is called recursively to continuously generate the next word, the model can be used for a wider range of generative tasks like Text Generation/Code Generation/Math Problem Solving etc.
-  - **MM models** acts similar to CLM models but accepts multi-modal data as inputs, which can be used in various MM tasks like VQA.
+When the model is called recursively to continuously generate the next word, the model can be used for a wider range of generative tasks like Text Generation/Code Generation/Math Problem Solving etc. Similar to CLM models, MM models accepts multi-modal data as inputs, which can be used in various Multi Model tasks like VQA.

 | Model Architect                             | Corresponding Transformer Class                              | Task Type                                                    | Dataset                                      |
 | ------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | -------------------------------------------- |